deeplearning4j/deeplearning4j/word2vec.md

 ### <a name="grams">N-grams & Skip-grams</a>

 Words are read into the vector one at a time, *and scanned back and forth within a certain range*, much like n-grams.
 (An n-gram is a contiguous sequence of n items from a given linguistic sequence; it is the nth version of unigram, bigram, trigram, four-gram or five-gram.)

+The skip-gram representation popularized by Mikolov and used in the DL4J implementation has proven to be more accurate than other models due to the more generalizable contexts generated.

 This n-gram is then fed into a neural network to learn the significance of a given word vector; i.e. significance is defined as its usefulness as an indicator of certain larger meanings, or labels.